-Institutions may also send up to three additional recruitment messages, from their own campus using NSSE’s IRB-approved message template, in addition to the messages sent from NSSE.
-Messages sent by campuses do not include the unique survey links provided in recruitment messages sent by NSSE; instead, students are directed to visit nssesurvey.org where they can manually login using an easy, one-step verification process.
+Messages sent by campuses do not include the unique survey links provided in recruitment messages sent by NSSE; instead, students are directed to visit nssesurvey.org where they can manually log in using an easy, one-step verification process.
 Institutions that send additional messages are responsible for all aspects of the mailing (i.e., deciding when to send messages, determining their purpose, etc.).
 Some reasons an institution may choose to send an additional message(s) include:

-- Pre-survey announcement: Many institutions may benefit from notifying the campus community about NSSE prior to the start of data collection.
-A pre-survey announcement can introduce students to NSSE and, importantly, provide rationale for why student participation is important.
-Importantly, since NSSE’s emails will be sent from an email address external to other campus communications, it can be beneficial to use the pre-survey announcement to specify details students should expect, such as the sending “from” name (NSSE), the sending email address (email@example.com), and the expected dates of delivery.
-This may be especially helpful on campuses with anti-phishing campaigns that warn students to be wary of communications from external senders.
-A pre-survey announcement gives you the opportunity to establish NSSE’s legitimacy in advance of data collection.
+- Pre-survey announcement: A pre-survey announcement can introduce students to NSSE, provide rationale for why student participation is important, and establish NSSE’s legitimacy in advance of data collection.
+Since NSSE’s emails will be sent from an external email address, a pre-survey announcement can specify details students should expect, such as the sending “from” name (NSSE), the sending email address (email@example.com), and the expected dates of delivery.
+This could be especially helpful on campuses with anti-phishing campaigns that warn students to be wary of communications from external senders.

 - Boosting response rates: Institutions that experience lower response rates than desired may choose to send additional messages to increase the number of total respondents.
 Messages may be sent at any time prior to the May closing of the online survey.

-- Targeting special populations: Additional messages may be sent to all non-respondents, or to only those that are currently underrepresented in respondent count.
-For example, if your senior response rate is satisfactory but first-year student response rate lags behind, additional messages may be sent to only first-year non-respondents.
+- Targeting special populations: Additional messages could also be sent to all non-respondents, or to only those that are currently underrepresented in respondent count.
+For example, if your senior response rate is satisfactory but first-year student response rate lags, additional messages may be sent to only first-year non-respondents.

-NSSE’s Institution Interface, the password-protected online portal used to manage the NSSE administration by campus contacts, provides a download of your student population file, along with survey dispositions.
-You can use this file to prepare your mailing list for additional messages.
+NSSE’s Institution Interface, the password-protected online portal used to manage the NSSE administration by campus contacts, provides downloads of student population files, along with survey dispositions.
+Campus contacts can use this file to prepare their mailing lists for additional messages.